 Dust jacket: No

-Binding: black? string; three hole punched
+Binding: blue cord??; three hole punched

 Language: English titles, etc